 Share a moment

-When I was in college, a boyfriend game me all the corks from the bottles of wine and champagne we'd shared and wrote the dates on each of them.
+When I was in college, a boyfriend gave me all the corks from the bottles of wine and champagne we'd shared and wrote the dates on each of them.
 He broke my heart later, but that's another story.

 These gifts are some of my favorites because they're deeply personal.
 They feel good to give and they feel good to receive.